biicode/docs/biicode/basics-and-commands/commands.rst

 ``bii publish``: Sharing your code
 ----------------------------------

 When your are happy with the state, functionality and performance of your code, you can **publish your blocks and share them** with other users thanks to ``bii publish`` command.
 This way they will be able to reuse your code, including references to your blocks cells in their source files, and making use of the ``bii find`` command, explained in this section.

-The level of the reuse can be defined by the ``tag``, which can be one of:
+The ``bii publish`` command must be invoked inside a **hive** folder and has no parameters, but **will launch an assistant that will guide you** through the publishing process:

+* In case your **hive** contains multiple blocks under your ``blocks`` folder, it will ask you which of them (``user_name/simple_name``) you wish to publish.
+* You must define a **tag** for the published code.
+Available options are:

-	* ``DEV``: It means that the code you are publishing is ready to be reused by yourself (or maybe your dev team) in another projects or contexts.
+	* ``DEV``: The code you are publishing is ready to be reused by yourself (or maybe your dev team)
 	* ``ALPHA``: The code is ready to be reused by some friends or colleagues you explicitly invite to test your code
 	* ``BETA``: The code could be used by anyone in the world willing to test others code
 	* ``STABLE``: Ready to be reused by anyone in the world.
-This is typically the tag you want to use for your usual dependencies, and it is the default in the find policies.

-The ``bii publish`` command must be invoked inside a **hive** folder and has no parameters, but **will launch an assistant that will guide you** through the publishing process:

-* In case your **hive** contains multiple blocks under your ``blocks`` folder, it will ask you which of them you wish to publish.
-Remember that the name of a block is composed by the name of the original creator, and the simple name of the block joined by a *slash* (``/``) character: ``user_name/simple_name``.
-* You must define a **tag** for the published code.
-Available options are: *DEV*, *ALPHA*, *BETA* or *STABLE*, and they define the state of the development for your code.
-This information is used in by the :ref:`policies<policies>` of the users that will use this blocks, allowing them to define which versions of your code are their preference.
+ They define the state of the development for your code.
+This information is used in by the :ref:`policies<policies>` of the users that will use this blocks.
 * Finally, you must provide a short message describing the code your are publishing, and the new functionalities it provides (bugs fixed, or any other valuable information).

 After your block has been published and uploaded to the biicode servers, the program shows a message with information about the name of the block (``user_name/simple_name``), the name of the branch (``user_name/branch_name``), and the numeric ID of the version that has been published in that particular branch.